fastai/fastpages/README.md

 6. GitHub will automatically convert your files to blog posts.
 You can click on the Actions tab of your repo to view the logs of this process.

-7. If you wish you can preview how your blog will look locally before commiting to GitHub.
+7. If you wish, you can preview how your blog will look locally before commiting to GitHub.
 If you wish to do so, please see the [development guide](_dev_tools/README.md).

 ## Using The GitHub Action & Your Own Custom Blog